 In 1668, Captain Robert Searle and his privateers sailed from Jamaica to loot the silver ingots held in the royal coffers at St. Augustine.
 Under the cover of night, they slipped into the harbor and attacked the sleeping town, killing sixty people and pillaging government buildings, churches and homes.
 The devastation wrought by these bloodthirsty pirates prompted Spain’s Council of the Indies to issue money to build a massive stone fortress on Matanzas Bay to protect the city.
 The Castillo de San Marcos still stands as an enduring reminder of Florida’s exciting heritage!

 Join us on the first Saturday in March in the reenactment of the “1668 Sack of St. Augustine.”
-During the day a 17 century-style military encampment will be open to the public at the Colonial Quarter Living History Museum.
-Our local historians, play host to drills, demonstrations and living history interpretation from 10:00 AM to 4:00 PM.
+During the day a 17 century-style military encampment will be open to the public at the Oldest House Museum (the Gonzalez-House Museum) located at 14 St. Francis St., St. Augustine.
+Our local historians, play host to drills, demonstrations and living history interpretation on Friday and Saturday from 10:00 AM to 4:00 PM.
 The reenactment of the sacking and burning of the town will commence Saturday evening at 4:30 PM in the old city.
 This event is sponsored by Searle’s Buccaneers and the Men of Menendez (members of the Florida Historic Militia), with the assistance of the St. John’s County Tourist Development Council.
 Searle’s Sack of St. Augustine is made possible in part by a grant from the St. Johns County Tourism and Development Council.

 The procession that commemorates the arrival of the raiding pirates and introduces this annual event will begin at the Cathedral Basilica at 4:30 p.m. on the first Friday of March , and will proceed north on St. George Street to the Santo Domingo Redoubt on Orange Street.